amient/goconnect/README.md

 - it builds linear pipelines for similar to Kafka Connect so it's goal is data connectivity not general data processing
 - it is more general than Kafka Connect and can build file-for-a-file pipelines
 - but it is a bit less general compared to Beam it only builds linear chains of transforms, not graphs
+- it is also stateless at the moment
 - like Beam, it has internal concept of parallelism and coders
 - additionally it features vertical and horizontal parallelism out-of-the-box
+  - (roots cannot have vertical parallelism greater than 1)
 - it scales similarly to Kafka Connect by simply running multiple identical instances
 - it guarantees at-least-once processing and is capable of exactly-once with a choice of optimistic and pessimistic checkpointing depending whether the source supports some notion of offsets or not